 These are the simplest and most widely available carriers.
-Most are two-way carriers that will let you carry your baby both facing you or facing outwards to view the world.
+Most are two-way carriers that will let you carry your baby either facing you or facing outwards to view the world.

-For babies who can't support their heads, the carrier should have a padded headrest that can normally be folded down for an older baby.
-These carriers are generally suitable for babies from birth up to 15 monhths.
+For babies who can't support their heads, the carrier should have a padded headrest.
+This can normally be folded down for an older baby.
+These carriers are generally suitable for babies from birth up to 15 months.
 Soft carriers should be marked with BS EN 13209 Part 2:2005 to show they comply with safety standards.

 Multi-way baby carriers

-Many models offer three positions – to carry your baby on your front, back or in a 'nursing' position.
-Four-way carriers let your baby go on your front or back, or in the nursing or hip position.
+Many models let you carry your baby in three positions – on your front, back or in a 'nursing' position.
+Four-way carriers have all these options plus the hip position.